Yandex Cloud

 • Migrating a single-host cluster using Yandex Cloud interfaces

-• Migrating a single-host cluster with the help of auxiliary tools
+• Migrating a single-host cluster using auxiliary tools

 • Migrating a multi-host cluster